 If any risk is deemed to exist to a child who may be in contact with an alleged abuser, the Regional Safeguarding Panel should be informed and they should follow the reporting procedures laid out on page 19 and report the allegation to Tusla without delay.
-The Retrospective Abuse Report Form should be used to make such a report to Tusla rather than the Child Protection and Welfare Report Form.
+The Retrospective Abuse Report Form on the Tusla portal should be used to make such a report to Tusla rather than the Child Protection and Welfare Report Form.